Skip to main content

 Career Options

-Studying in the American Studies major, you will engage contemporary questions about American culture in their historical and global contexts.
-You will examine these complex issues and processes through a variety of media-film, music, literature, history, politics, and art.
-We are convinced that equipping you to navigate a global world means teaching the skills needed to reflect deeply on the complex relations among culture, environment, diversity, equity, and democracy.
+Studying in the American studies major, you will engage contemporary questions about American culture in their historical and global contexts.
+You will examine these complex issues and processes through a variety of media-film, music, literature, history, politics and art.
+We are convinced that equipping you to navigate a global world means teaching the skills needed to reflect deeply on the complex relations among culture, environment, diversity, equity and democracy.
 This kind of skillful thinking is more important today than ever before.

 Degree: B.A./B.S. in American Studies

-(some occupations may require further education/licensure)
+(Some occupations may require further education/licensure)

 • Archivist